mohdUwaish59/Web-Scout/README.md

 ## Installation

 To get started with WebScout, follow these installation steps:
+1. **Connect to a mongoDB cluster and note the uri, it will be neede to connect to the cluster.**
 1. **Clone the Repository:**

    Clone the WebScout repository to your local machine using Git: